rust-lang/rust/src/doc/guide-ffi.md

 A `#[packed]` attribute is available, which will lay out the struct members without padding.
 However, there are currently no guarantees about the layout of an `enum`.

-Rust's owned and managed boxes use non-nullable pointers as handles which point to the contained object.
+Rust's boxes use non-nullable pointers as handles which point to the contained object.
 However, they should not be manually created because they are managed by internal allocators.
 References can safely be assumed to be non-nullable pointers directly to the type.
 However, breaking the borrow checking or mutability rules is not guaranteed to be safe, so